gmantele/ucidy/README.md

 Preambule
 ---------

-This GitHub repository contains the sources of a library aiming to validate any UCD (Unified Content Descriptor) as defined by the [IVOA](http://www.ivoa.net/ "International Virtual Observatory Alliance") standard: [The UCD1+ controlled vocabulary](http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html).
+This GitHub repository contains the sources of a library aiming to validate any UCD (Unified Content Descriptor).
+This current version aims to respect as much as possible the definition provided by the [IVOA](http://www.ivoa.net/ "International Virtual Observatory Alliance") standard: [An IVOA Standard for Unified Content Descriptors - Version 1.1](http://www.ivoa.net/documents/cover/UCD-20050812.html).
+The parser is by default configured with the list of all validated UCD words listed in [The UCD1+ controlled vocabulary](http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html).

 ### Documentation
 _Coming soon!_